demisto/content/Packs/ShiftManagement/Scripts/AssignToNextShiftOOO/README.md

-Randomly assigns the active incidents to on call analysts (requires shift management).
+Randomly assigns the active incidents to on-call analysts (requires shift management).
 This automation works with the other out-of-office automations to ensure only available analysts are assigned to the active incidents.

 ## Script Data
 ---